rahulsingh336/nordea-bank/README.md

 ## Answer to question
  ##### What problem does this application try to solve?
-       This application is trying to solve a problem where we have difference of contract or may be integration of newly acquired system where we need data in certain format but it is not available
+       1. This application is trying to solve a problem where we have difference of contract or may be integration of newly acquired system where we need data in certain format but it is not available
+       2. Other use case might be where we need to generate Monthly statement in certian format depending on some trigger, so that it can be used by other systems.

  ##### How to design your application so that it is testable?
        Integration test using contract validation